 All pupils are required to study English Language and Mathematics, and the majority of our pupils take the six core subjects listed in the table on Page 3.
-The majority of pupils start on the three sciences; however, in some instances, it may be helpful for a variety of reasons for a student to start on two science subjects only and we are keen to accommodate student preferences wherever it is feasible.
+The majority of pupils take three separate sciences; however, for some students, we are able to offer Double Award Science, which has a smaller amount of content and so can be taught at a slightly slower pace, along with some additional mathematic support.
+Alternatively, in some circumstances, it may be helpful for some students to study two of the three sciences only.
+In both of these cases, options should be discussed with the Head of Year or Dr Seal.